google/keytransparency/docs/overview.md

 Key Transparency dramatically improves the situation by providing a public audit record for all changes to data.
-When used with account data, Key Transparency provides a public audit record of all the actual recipients (in the form of public keys) associated with an account, and all the times an account was updated, and who it was updated by - all in a privacy preserving way.
+When used with account data, Key Transparency provides a public audit record of all the actual recipients (in the form of public keys) associated with an account, all the times an account was updated, and who it was updated by - all in a privacy preserving way.